Greek Islands: 2022 Business Aviation Destination Guide

 Slot processing and penalties

 The national slot coordinator is on duty Monday-Friday 0830-1630 local.
-Slots may be requested up to 28 days in advance, and requests are submitted in general aviation clearance request (GCR) format.
+During peak of the season and due to Flight Suspension Procedure ops hours are extending from early morning to late night and weekend.
+Slots may be requested up to 14 days in advance, and requests are submitted in general aviation clearance request (GCR) format.
 Once approved, slots are valid for +/- 20 minutes.
 All slot coordinated airports will be reflected on the online coordination system (OCS) system for weekend slot requests.
 Penalties for operating without a slot range from 2,000 – 30,000 Euros.
 If you operate without a valid slot, a violation notice will be issued, and you’ll need to respond within five days.
 Authorities then review your reply and advise if you’ll receive a fine and the amount of the fine.
 Note that the fine determination process can take up to three months to complete.

 Last-minute slot requests

 Airport parking is always in high demand during the peak summer season.
-The Greek Islands have limited parking and some only permit a maximum of 60 minutes on the ground.
-Two such examples are Santorini (LGSR) and Mykonos (LGMK), where for any drop offs or pick-ups, you won’t be permitted to remain more than the maximum 60 minutes on the ground.
+The Greek Islands have limited parking and Mykonos (LGMK) and Santorini (LGSR) only permit a maximum of 60 40 minutes on the ground.
+Other popular airports, like Corfu or Heraklion, even though they do not publish official restrictions, they have their own local procedures in place.

 Many popular destinations in Greece cannot provide overnight GA parking due to limited parking stands.
 Some locations have issued NOTAMs requiring 48 hours’ notice for any GA operating request.

-For example, LGMK has only three-four parking spots to accommodate both scheduled commercial and GA aircraft, and there is a NOTAM that limits GA parking to just one hour on the ground June through September.
+For example, LGMK has only five parking spots to accommodate both scheduled commercial and GA aircraft and there is a NOTAM that limits GA parking to just 40 minutes on the ground June through September.
 While drop and goes are always an option at LGMK, you’ll need to carefully juggle the schedule based on available PPRs and airport slots.

-Airports on the mainland have traditionally been used as reposition parking for aircraft that can’t remain on the ground.
+Airports on the mainland and small, less popular, islands have traditionally been used as reposition parking for aircraft that can’t remain on the ground.
 Many of these airports have received a large uptick in scheduled commercial traffic.
 This influx has made parking an issue for these airports, especially for GA aircraft.

 Many airports are experiencing situations where no parking is available or they are limited the permitted time on the ground.
 The parking situation is always influx and what is available now may not be an option later that day due to the amount of requests for parking these airport authorities are receiving.

-Athens (LGAV) airport authorities have now issued a NOTAM for this season advising that any GA operator looking to stay at this airfield for more than two hours will need to apply for a prior permission required (PPR).
+Athens (LGAV) airport authorities have issued a NOTAM the past few years advising that any GA operator looking to stay at this airfield for more than few hours will need to apply for a prior permission required (PPR).